+# Partition the standardized breeding value for trait 1, trait 2 and index Part1g <- AlphaPart(x = as.data.frame(PedEval1), sort = FALSE, colId = "IId", colFid = "FId", colMid = "Mid", colPath = "TierGender", colBV = c("TbvT1_s", "TbvT2_s", "TbvI_s"))

-We repeated the simulation 10 times.
-We present standardized true breeding values and genetic trends, as well as their partitions with mean set to zero and genetic standard deviation set to one in the year 20.
+We repeated the simulation 10 times and measured the genetic trend separately in the nucleus and multiplier.
+We present standardized true breeding values and genetic trends, as well as their partitions with mean set to zero and genetic standard deviation set to one in the generation 20.
 We chose to present true (instead of estimated) breeding values to assess the true sources of genetic gain.
 The simulation code for the datasets generated and/or analysed during the current study are available in the GitLab repository, https://git.ecdf.ed.ac.uk/HighlanderLab_public/jobsteter_alphapart.

 Results

-The results show partitions of true breeding values and genetic trends obtained with the AlphaPart for the two simulated pig breeding scenarios.
+The results show partitions of true breeding values and genetic trends in the nucleus and multiplier obtained with the AlphaPart for the two simulated stylized multi-tier breeding scenarios.
 Partitioning showed that we can explain the situation with very high breeding values in the multiplier by the extent of nucleus-multiplier gene flow as well as accuracy and intensity of multiplier selection.
+For each scenario we first describe the distribution of true breeding values in the nucleus and multiplier in generation 40 of one replicate.
+Next we explain the sources of the observations obtained by partitioning the nucleus and multiplier genetic trend and averaging the results across ten replicates.

+MaleFlow100 scenario

+Distribution of breeding values

+In Male100 scenario the multiplier had a higher genetic merit than the nucleus for trait 1 and trait 2.
+We show this in Figure 1 that presents the distribution of true breeding values and their partitions in nucleus and multiplier by trait in generation 40 of one replicate of MaleFlow100 scenario.
+The multiplier hence produced animals with a higher breeding value for than the nucleus for both traits, which reflected in a higher index value as well.

 Partitioning the true breeding values and genetic trend of MaleFlow100 scenario

-In MaleFlow100 scenario the multiplier achieved a higher final genetic gain than the nucleus for trait 1 due to selection of multiplier females.
-We show this in Figure 1 that presents the distribution of true breeding values and their partitions by trait and tier for two years of one replicate of MaleFlow100 scenario, and in Figure 2 that presents the genetic trends and their partitions summarised over 10 replicates.
-The partitioning expectedly showed that in the nucleus the genetic gain stemmed from selection of nucleus males and nucleus females.
-However, the contribution of male and female selection changed over the years.
-While in year 23 the contributions of male and female selection were more comparable, by year 40 male selection contributed more.
-The mean final genetic gain in the nucleus for trait 1 was 9.75 and 8.34 for trait 2, with male selection contributing 5.65 for trait 1 and 4.92 for trait 2, and female selection contributing 4.10 for trait 1 and 3.42 for trait 2.
+The partitioning showed that the higher genetic gain in the multiplier compared to the nucleus for trait 1 was due to additional contribution of selection of multiplier females.
+We show this in Figure 2 that presents the genetic trends in the nucleus and multiplier by trait and their partitions summarised over 10 replicates.
+As expected, the nucleus genetic gain stemmed completely from selection of nucleus males and nucleus females, since we did not import the multiplier animals into the nucleus.
+The selection of nucleus males contributed more to the genetic gain than the selection of nucleus females.
+The mean genetic gain in generation 40 in the nucleus for trait 1 was 9.75 and 8.34 for trait 2, with male selection contributing 5.65 for trait 1 and 4.92 for trait 2, and female selection contributing 4.10 for trait 1 and 3.42 for trait 2.

-In the multiplier, the genetic gain was higher than in the nucleus.
-In year 23 the multiplier had higher genetic gain than the nucleus for both traits, while in year 40 it had higher genetic gain only for trait 1.
-The higher genetic gain was partly due to larger contribution of nucleus males in multiplier than in nucleus (via gene flow) and partly due to non-zero contribution of multiplier female selection.
-The mean final genetic gain in the multiplier for trait 1 was 10.00 with nucleus males contributing 5.75, nucleus females 4.09, and multiplier females 0.14.
-The mean final genetic gain and path partitions for trait 2 in the multiplier were comparable to the nucleus.
+In the multiplier, the average genetic gain for trait 1 was higher than in the nucleus.
+This was partly due to larger contribution of nucleus males to the multiplier than to nucleus genetic gain, since they contributed directly by fathering the multiplier animals and indirectly by fathering the multiplier mothers (via gene flow).
+Andpartly, this was due to non-zero contribution of multiplier female selection.
+The mean genetic gain in generation 40 in the multiplier for trait 1 was 10.00 with nucleus males contributing 5.75, nucleus females 4.09, and multiplier females 0.14.
+The mean genetic gain and path partitions in generation 40 for trait 2 in the multiplier were comparable to the nucleus.

+MaleFlow20 scenario